Leonardo-Boss/suckless-site/tools.suckless.org/blind/index.md

 with non-premultiplied alpha and without any transfer-function, with values stored in native `double`s or optionally in native `float`s.
-These two configurations are the only options, but but the container format is designed so this can be changed arbitrarily in the future.
+These two configurations are the only options, but the container format is designed so this can be changed arbitrarily in the future.

 FAQ